Independent Contractor vs. Employee

 Misclassification of bona fide employees as independent contractors may result in the federal government collecting significant financial penalties from employers and the IRS aggressively auditing companies to expose abuses.
 It is estimated that as much as $1.5 billion in income, Social Security withholdings and unemployment tax revenue is lost annually due to misclassification of as many as 3.5 million workers as independent contractors.
 Companies judged by the IRS to have misclassified employees as independent contractors face not only large government fines but also payment of employment taxes.

-It is still unclear whether the ABC test will be adopted by the Labor Commissioner or other agencies.
 Employers with questions about whether their independent contractors are properly classified should consult with legal counsel.

 All businesses and government entities that hire independent contractors must file reports with the state Employment Development Department.

 The independent contractor reporting program is designed to locate parents who are delinquent in their child support obligations.
 Businesses operating outside California are subject to this law as well.
 For example, an independent contractor who works in California for a business based in Texas must be reported to California's EDD.